Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/automotive/README.md

 ## Domain

-In this demo we simulate a warehouse with inventory (boxes with different colors and sizes).
-We use voice to control removing or adding boxes, or query the inventory.
+In this demo we simulate a car interior, and use voice to adjust the temperature, turn on and off the seat warmers and defroster.

 ## Example sentences

 Here are a few examples.
 Try these or others of your choice:
+* Make it warmer
+* Change the temperature
+* Set to 72 degrees
+* Increase the temperature by 3 degrees
+* Turn the heater
+* Turn on defroster
+* Activate defroster
+* Turn if on
+* Seat heater on
+* Turn off the chair warmer
-*
+* Deactivate seat warmer

-If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "computer, turn on the lights")
+If you configured your client application to listen for a keyword, say the keyword first followed by the above (or other) sentences (e.g. "computer, turn on the seat warmer")

 ## Links